Career Definition for Transit Police Officers

 The training required for a career as a transit police officer varies greatly by company, but in general, a high school diploma or GED is required to begin training.
 Some transit companies, such as the Washington Metropolitan Area Transit Authority, require more than 1,000 hours of academic and performance training, while others require less than 100 hours.
 Training to become a transit police officer is usually carried out by the transit authority itself and includes classes in first aid, defensive tactics, practical exercises and firearms training.

 A transit police officer must possess excellent deductive reasoning, communication and writing skills and work well in stressful situations.
 Transit police officers also must be in good physical health and be able to pass both agility and psychological tests.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics, the median annual wage for transit police officers was $59,670 as of May 2015.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for transit police officers was $70,280 as of May 2017.
 Benefits for transit police officers commonly include insurance, retirement programs and free travel.
-However, the BLS notes that the number of jobs for transit and railroad police officers is expected to grow only 4% from 2014 to 2024, which is less than the average for all careers.
+However, the BLS notes that the number of jobs for transit and railroad police officers is expected to grow 6% from 2016 to 2026, which is average for all careers.

 Alternate Career Options

 A correctional officer works in a prison or jail.
 They oversee inmates' behavior, uphold rules, conduct searches of buildings and inmates for contraband or dangerous items, guide inmates to rehabilitative activities and report infractions or crimes that take place within the facility.
 Required education can vary from a high school diploma to a bachelor's degree, depending on the employer.
 Aspiring correctional officers complete academy training and on-the-job training.
 Professional certification is available.
-Correctional officers can look forward to job growth of 4% from 2014-2024, according to the BLS.
-The agency also reported that correctional officers earned median pay of $40,530 in 2015.
+Correctional officers can expect a job decline of 8% from 2016-2026, according to the BLS.
+The agency also reported that correctional officers earned median pay of $43,540 in 2017.